Conversion Optimization

 ✅ what the goals of the page are.

-Taking all these elements into consideration, along with some ideas from the product pages reviewed above, you’ll have a solid product page that will convert your potential customers.
+Taking all these elements into consideration, along with some ideas from the best product pages we’ve reviewed above, you’ll have a solid product page that will convert your potential customers.

 We should, however, also mention that a great product detail page design does more than just conversion optimization.